 Editorial Staff

-Rebecca Bynum, Editor and Publisher for New English Review Press, Managing Editor for The Iconoclast and author of Allah is Dead: Why Islam is Not a Religion (2011), and The Real Nature of Religion (2014).
+Rebecca Bynum, Founder of New English Review and Publisher of New English Review Press.
+She is the author of Allah is Dead: Why Islam is Not a Religion (2011), and The Real Nature of Religion (2014).
 She currently serves as Secretary for World Encounter Institute.
 Ms. Bynum formerly served as the Executive Director of the American Mideast Coalition for Democracy, a grassroots NGO designed to give a political voice to Americans of Middle Eastern descent from 2017 -2023.
 She also served as assistant to Dr. Walid Phares, co-Secretary General of the Trans-Atlantic Group on Counter-Terrorism and who was Foreign Policy Advisor to Presidential Candidate Donald J, Trump, 2016.
 Mrs. Bynum’s articles are archived here.

 Kendra Mallock, Managing Editor for New English Review, and graphic designer for New English Review Press.
 Kendra has a long background editing scholarly and popular works and is an accomplished artist and graphic designer.
 She brings an informed and artistic aesthetic to New English Review.